schof/schof.github.io/_posts/2017-02-15-comstock-tired-of-investigating.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">&quot;Something is rotten in the state of Denmark.&quot; This is a major crisis, it cries out for Congress to act.
 Republicans must not be silent.</p>&mdash; Rep. Don Beyer (@RepDonBeyer) <a href="https://twitter.com/RepDonBeyer/status/831713144288407552">February 15, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

+---

+**UPDATE**

+Comstock finally finds her Twitter account:

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Agree.
+This investigation should go forward in the intelligence committees. <a href="https://t.co/l5720GvraZ">https://t.co/l5720GvraZ</a></p>&mdash; Barbara Comstock (@RepComstock) <a href="https://twitter.com/RepComstock/status/832027340347699200">February 16, 2017</a></blockquote>
+<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

+Typical Comstock - a day late and a dollar short.
+This statement contains no mention of Jeff Sessions and the conflict of interest he has.
+Second, it does not address the fact that the Chairman of the House Intelligence committee was a member of the Trump transition team.
+If Loretta Lynch should recuse herself for saying "hi" to Bill Clinton on an airplane why should members of the Trump campaign team be allowed to investigate themselves?

+Comstock also neglected to mention that she is the Chairwoman of the House Science Subcommittee.
+Democrats on that committee have been calling for an investigation into the reports that Donald Trump is using an insecure cellphone.
+Comstock has [dismissed calls for an investigation](http://www.bankinfosecurity.com/bickering-over-trumps-mobile-device-use-intensifies-a-9711) because she feels the Clinton email servers were not investigated enough.

+Finally, we're still waiting for a condemnation of Trump's disgraceful public statements that both calls into question the integrity of the intelligence professionals who live and work in her district.
+They are pretty much the only people keeping this ship together right now and they deserve her support.